Coping With Nerve and Muscle Effects Related to Chemotherapy

 - Wear gloves when cooking, washing dishes, or gardening.

 - Consider acupuncture .
-Many patients with acute neuropathy find acupuncture helpful.
+Many people with acute neuropathy find acupuncture helpful.
 It usually takes 2-5 treatments before beneficial effects can be appreciated.
 Acupuncture treatment is in some cases covered by medical insurance.
 Check with your doctor to see if you are at risk for infection from accupuncture because of low white blood cell counts.

 American Cancer Society http://www.cancer.org

 Chemotherapy and you.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/coping/chemotherapy-and-you.pdf.
 Updated June 2011.
 Accessed February 5, 2014.

 Kaptchuk TJ.
 Acupuncture: theory, efficacy, and practice.
 Ann Intern Med.
 2002; 136:374.

 Peripheral neuropathy.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated December 2, 2013.
 Accessed February 5, 2014.